 Microsoft Access (Office) Developer Edition FAQ

 Where to install the Runtime version?

 The Access Runtime version should only be installed on a machine that does not already have the full version of Access installed.
 I would not recommend installing the Access Runtime version of the same machine that has the Full version of Access installed.
-I like to use a Virtual PC for testing with the an installation of the Access Runtime version.
+I like to use Virtual PC for testing the installation of the Access Runtime version.

 I do whatever I can to insure that only one version of Access is installed on a User's machine.
 If there is already a compatible version of Access installed then I recommend using it.
 I would not install another version of Access if at all possible.

 I just installed the Access Runtme version.
 Where is it?